lavary/laravel-menu/README.md

 ?>
 ```

-This method returns a laravel collection.
+This method returns a Laravel collection.

 ## Sub-menus

-Items can have subitems too.
+Items can have sub-items too.
 You can access each item with the methods explained earlier:

 ```php
 <?php